How Much Does a Crown Cost With Insurance? A Simple Guide to Costs and Coverage

 Does Insurance Cover All Types of Dental Crowns?

-Dental insurance covers crowns of all types, provided they are medically required.
-However, crowns fixed to satisfy cosmetic needs are not covered by dental insurance.
+Dental insurance covers all types of crowns, provided they are medically necessary.
+However, crowns fixed solely for cosmetic reasons are not covered by dental insurance.
 This means insurance applies only for dental crowns fixed to restore function.
-Medically necessary crowns can satisfy the functional requirements when the tooth suffers significant damage and is unable to perform its regular functions.
-It can be a weakened tooth structure prone to cracks due to severe decay, those fixed to support bridges or cover the implants in cases of tooth loss.
-Here are a few instances where dental crowns are fixed for cosmetic needs.
-These include crowns to cover chips, breaks, cracks, discoloration, and mal-alignment.
-Here we addressed a few questions that most patients ask us.
+Medically necessary crowns can meet functional requirements when a tooth has sustained significant damage and cannot perform its regular functions.
+It can be a weakened tooth structure prone to cracking due to severe decay, or a tooth that is fixed to support bridges or cover implants in cases of tooth loss.
+Here we list a few points you should know before treatment:

 How Much Does a Crown Cost After Insurance?

-Most insurance providers offer partial coverage, and you can expect paying between $300 and $700 out-of-pocket expenses for each crown.
+Most insurance providers offer partial coverage, and you can expect to pay between $300 and $700 out-of-pocket expenses for each crown.
 The exact price may depend on crown type, your insurance plan, and the dentist you choose.
 Further, you should choose an in-network dentist specified by your insurance provider.
 Choosing an out-of-network dentist may increase the upfront costs.
 Further, some insurance providers require a waiting period to maintain costs and prevent abuse of benefits.
-The waiting time is a prerequisite to ensure that patients do not sign up for expensive procedures and cancel their policies thereafter.
+Waiting time is a prerequisite to ensure that patients do not sign up for expensive procedures and then cancel their policies.
 While this helps long-term continuance and success of policy, patients benefit from coverage of preventive care and routine procedures.

 How Much Does a Crown Cost With Blue Cross Blue Shield?

 Dental crowns cost between $300 and $350 with Blue Cross Blue Shield.
 The exact cost varies with the dental plan (HMO or PPO) and whether you choose an in-network or out-of-network provider.[3]
-Opting for the in-network or participating dentists offers dental services at typically low prices.
+Opting for in-network or participating dentists typically offers dental services at low prices.
 You need to pay slightly more to get a crown procedure done by a non-participating dentist.
-Check out the directory provided by the insurance provider to verify if your dentist is an in-network dentist.
+Check the directory provided by the insurance provider to verify whether your dentist is in-network.

 How Much Does a Crown Cost With Delta Dental?

 The out-of-pocket costs for dental crowns are reduced by half when you plan for the Delta Dental PPO premium plan.
-While the Delta Dental Basic plan does not cover major dental services such as crowns, planning the Delta Dental PPO Premium plan can save your pocket.
-However, you will need to wait for a few months before treatment to avail of a 50% cost reduction with Delta Dental.
+While the Delta Dental Basic plan does not cover major dental services such as crowns, planning for the Delta Dental PPO Premium plan can save you money.
+However, you will need to wait a few months before treatment to qualify for a 50% cost reduction with Delta Dental.
 Note that the wait period varies with geographical location.[4]

 How Much Does a Crown Cost With Cigna Insurance?

-Cigna insurance plans categorize dental crowns as a Class III (major restorative) procedure.
+Cigna insurance plans classify dental crowns as Class III (major restorative) procedures.
 A dental crown with the Cigna Dental 3000/100 plan costs you $309 when you choose an in-network dentist and $982 at an out-of-network dentist's office.
 You need to wait for 12 months prior to treatment to avail of these lower prices.
-More importantly, Cigna insurance covers crown costs for one tooth within 5 years.[5]
+More importantly, Cigna insurance covers the cost of a crown for one tooth within 5 years.
+[5]

 How Much Does a Crown Cost With Humana Insurance?